-Fruits and vegetables are extremely healthy, weight-loss-friendly foods.
+Fruits and vegetables are extremely nutritious, weight-loss-friendly foods.

-In addition to being high in water, nutrients and fiber, they usually have very low energy density.
-This makes it possible to eat large servings without consuming too many calories.
+In addition to being high in water, nutrients, and fiber, they usually have very low energy density.
+This makes it possible to eat large servings without consuming excess calories.

 Numerous studies have shown that people who eat more fruits and vegetables tend to weigh less (45, 46).